[GA4] About regular expressions (regex)

 Use simple expressions

-Keep your regular expressions simple.
-Simple regex is easier for another user to interpret and modify.
+Keeping your regular expressions simple makes it easier for another user to interpret and modify.

 Match metacharacters